A. Mitchell Palmer: U.S. House of Representatives

 In his third congressional term Palmer chaired his party's caucus in the House of Representatives and served on the five-man executive committee that directed the Democratic Party's national affairs.
 Continuing to champion tariff reduction, he even accepted lower tariffs on the one economic sector he had tried to protect, the wool industry.
 He proposed to pay for any lost revenue with a graduated income tax targeted only at the rich.
 The New York Times said he gave "the ablest speech of the day" when the House debated the measure in April 1913.
 He said:

-Palmer's work became part of the Underwood Tariff Act of 1913.
+Palmer's work became part of the Underwood Tariff Act of 1913, signed into law by President Woodrow Wilson.

 Other progressive legislation Palmer proposed included a bill outlawing the employment of workers below a certain age in quarries and requiring quarries to be inspected.
 He noted that recent Welsh victims of quarry accidents were "a high class of workman –not cheap foreign labor."
 Late in his congressional career, he sponsored a bill to promote women's suffrage.
 On behalf of the National Child Labor Committee he offered another to end child labor in most American mines and factories.
 Wilson found it constitutionally unsound and after the House voted 232 to 44 in favor on February 15, 1915, he allowed it to die in the Senate.
 Nevertheless, Arthur Link has called it "a turning point in American constitutional history" because it attempted to establish for the first time "the use of the commerce power to justify almost any form of federal control over working conditions and wages."

 In 1914, President Wilson persuaded him to give up his House seat and run instead for the United States Senate.
 The depression of that year highlighted his controversial tariff position.
 He came in last in the three-man race, behind second-place finisher Gifford Pinchot, who was later a Republican Governor and ran on the Progressive Party line, and incumbent Republican Boies Penrose.